themarquisdesheric/image-gallery/LAB.md

 Then you need a view selector component, and a top-level app component to put everything in

+## PropTypes

+Include PropTypes for all components (that take props)

+## Bonus

+Implement Container Component Pattern for handling data

 ## Testing

 You also need to snapshot test: